Transfer Information

 - To complete general education requirements.
 This information is published on ASSIST as well as the NVC Articulation website.
 Keep in mind that there are multiple general education patterns with which to choose from.
 Consultation with a Counselor is strongly advised.

 - To be applied as elective credits.
-An elective course is one that is not acceptable as part of a major, support for the major, or as general education credit.
-Elective course units will apply to the total unit requirement for the four-year degree at the four-year institutions.
-Four-year institutions are generally liberal in accepting courses for elective credit.
+An elective course is one that is not acceptable as part of a major, support for the major, or as general education

 - The student has accumulated as many units as the four-year institution will accept from a community college.

 - The course at the four-year institution is upper-division level course.
+Acceptance of an upper-level course in the major is at the discretion of each four-year institution.

 - The course is a prerequisite for a required course in the student’s major, but the prerequisite is normally completed in high school.

-Students are advised to complete their lower division preparation for the major prior to transfer/ High demand majors may require lower division preparation completion as program entrance criteria.
+Students are generally advised to complete their lower division preparation for the major prior to transfer/ High demand majors may require lower division preparation completion as program entrance criteria.

 General Education Certification

-Napa Valley College is authorized to offer general education certification patterns.
-The CSU GE Certification is a 39 minimum unit pattern which fulfills the lower division general education requirements for the Bachelor Degree at the California State University.
-The IGETC (Intersegmental General Education Transfer Curriculum) is a 37-39 minimum unit pattern which fulfills the lower division general education requirements for the Bachelor Degree at either the University of California or the California State University.
+The CSU GE Certification is a 39 minimum unit pattern which has fulfilled the lower division general education requirements for the Bachelor Degree at the California State University prior to fall 2025.
+The IGETC (Intersegmental General Education Transfer Curriculum) is a 37-39 minimum unit pattern which has fulfilled the lower division general education requirements for the Bachelor Degree at either the University of California or the California State University prior to fall 2025.
+Only students who were continuously enrolled prior to fall 2025 may request CSU GE or IGETC Certification fall 2025 and beyond.

 Certification of transfer general education indicates completion of lower division general education requirements.
 Certification is based on the qualification of a course at the time when it was completed by the student.
-If the student transfers without certification, the university may require the student to complete additional lower division general education.
-Please refer to the CSU GE and IGETC patterns in consultation with an NVC Counselor for detailed information.

 Upon completion of requirements, students should request an evaluation for Certification to be included with the online official transcript request to be sent to the university.
+The transcript certification process is explained on the Admissions and Records web site (include link).

 Transferring to the California State University System

 The California State University system works closely with the California Community Colleges to develop articulation for lower division courses.
 Refer to www.assist.org.
 Priority for admission to a CSU campus at the upper division level is given to transfer students from the California Community College System, including those that have earned an Associate Degree for Transfer for some select majors.
 Students should plan carefully with a Counselor to insure that they meet all transfer requirements.
 A maximum of 70 transferable units are acceptable from California Community Colleges.
+Refer to the CSU’s Transfer Information page.

 To transfer with junior standing, a student must complete at least:

-- A-1 - Oral Communication
+- 1C - Oral Communication

 Students are advised to file their applications for the CSU system during the following priority periods: